Understanding Arc Flash Boundaries: Limited, Restricted & Arc

 How to Determine Arc Flash Boundaries

 Establishing accurate arc flash boundaries is a critical component of a comprehensive electrical safety program and is required for proper equipment labeling.
-While software tools are commonly used, the process generally follows these steps, guided by IEEE 1584 and NFPA 70E:
+While software tools are commonly used, the process generally follows these steps, guided by incident-energy calculation methods such as IEEE 1584 and the procedures referenced in NFPA 70E:

 - Perform an Arc Flash Risk Assessment: This engineering analysis, often called an arc flash study, uses the collected data to calculate potential hazards.
-For some standard equipment configurations and tasks, NFPA 70E provides tables (the PPE Category Method) that can be used to determine PPE requirements without a full calculation.
-However, an incident energy analysis is the more precise method.
+For some standard equipment configurations, NFPA 70E provides PPE-category tables that can be used in the field; for a precise determination of incident energy and boundaries, an incident-energy analysis in accordance with IEEE 1584 is used.

-- Calculate Incident Energy: Using the data from the assessment, calculate the prospective incident energy at a specific working distance.
-This value, measured in calorie per square centimeter (cal/cm²), represents the thermal energy a worker could be exposed to.
-The calculation takes into account the arcing current and the duration of the arc, which is determined by how quickly a protective device can interrupt the fault.
+- Calculate Incident Energy: Using the data from the assessment, calculate the prospective incident energy at a specified working distance.
+This value, measured in calories per square centimeter (cal/cm²), represents the thermal energy a worker could be exposed to.
+The calculation accounts for the arcing current and the duration of the arc, which depends on how quickly upstream protective devices will clear the fault (per NFPA 70E and IEEE incident-energy methods).

 - Determine the Approach Boundaries: Based on the calculations, establish the three boundaries.
-The Arc Flash Boundary is the distance at which incident energy drops to 1.2 cal/cm².
-The Limited and Restricted Approach Boundaries are determined based on the system voltage, as specified in tables within NFPA 70E.
+The Arc Flash Boundary is the distance at which incident energy reaches a level associated with significant burn potential.
+The Limited and Restricted Approach Boundaries are based on shock-protection criteria and system voltage information as described in NFPA 70E.

 The Role of PPE and the Qualified Worker